-here are several fundamental physics studies that are currently being pursued, for which molecules are used as test-beds.
-In the search for the electric dipole moment of the electron, for instance, specific molecules like YbF and PbO are considered ideal candidates [4, 5]; the valence electron in these molecules is exposed to (internal) electric fields that are orders of magnitude larger than those obtainable otherwise.
-The measurement of the temporal variation of the fine-structure constant [6] is another ambitious goal, which might be achieved by accurately measuring the ratio of the transition frequencies of various types of optical transitions in molecules.
-To study the effect of the weak interaction, chiral molecules are used, as the weak interaction is expected to lead to differences in molecular transition frequencies for different enantiomers, i. e. for molecules that are each others' mirrorimage [7].
-For all these types of measurements it would be a major advantage if they could be performed on cold molecules, i. e., on molecules that are almost motionless.
-This would lengthen the interaction time and thereby largely increase the precision in the various experiments.
+There are several fundamental physics studies that are currently being pursued, for which molecules are used as test-beds.
+In the search for the electric dipole moment of the electron, for instance, specific molecules like YbF and PbO are considered ideal candidates;^[4, 5] the valence electron in these molecules is exposed to (internal) electric fields that are orders of magnitude larger than those obtainable otherwise.
+The measurement of the temporal variation of the fine-structure constant^[6] is another ambitious goal, which might be achieved by accurately measuring the ratio of the transition frequencies of various types of optical transitions in molecules.
+To study the effect of the weak interaction, chiral molecules are used, as the weak interaction is expected to lead to differences in molecular transition frequencies for different enantiomers, namely for molecules that are each others' mirror-image.^[7] For all these types of measurements it would be a major advantage if they could be performed on cold molecules, molecules that are almost motionless.
+This would lengthen the interaction time and thereby greatly increase the precision in the various experiments.

 In a sample of cold molecules, the relative velocities of the molecules are, by definition, very small but the absolute velocity of the ensemble of molecules can have any arbitrary value.
-Beams of 'velocity compressed' molecules with a tunable absolute velocity, i. e. with a tunable de Broglie wavelength, offer fascinating perspectives for molecule optics [8] as well as for molecular collision studies and for reactive scattering experiments.
-In molecular collisions, huge scattering resonances have been predicted at low collision energies

-[9].
-These resonances can occur, for instance, when colliding molecules begin to rotate, leaving them with insufficient translational kinetic energy to overcome their van der Waals attraction.
+Beams of "velocity compressed" molecules with a tunable absolute velocity, that is, with a tunable de Broglie wavelength, offer fascinating perspectives for molecular optics^[8] as well as for molecular collision studies and for reactive scattering experiments.
+In molecular collisions, huge scattering resonances have been predicted at low collision energies.^[9] These resonances can occur, for instance, when colliding molecules begin to rotate, leaving them with insufficient translational kinetic energy to overcome their van der Waals attraction.
 These resonances can be very narrow, and measuring the width and position of these resonances as a function of collision energy would provide a new experimental characterization of the potential energy surface of the interacting molecules very close to the dissociation limit.
-Similarly, the formation of long-lived, transiently bound, molecular complexes might enable reactions to occur via tunneling through reaction barriers, thus opening up novel routes for low temperature chemistry.
+Similarly, the formation of long-lived, transiently bound molecular complexes might enable reactions to occur via tunneling through reaction barriers, thus opening up novel routes for lowtemperature chemistry.

 Production of cold molecular gases in the quantum degenerate regime obviously remains an important goal as well.
-When a molecular Bose-Einstein condensate will be formed, there is the possibility to study its behavior for molecules in selected vibrational and (endover-end) rotational states.
+When a molecular Bose-Einstein condensate will be formed, there is the possibility to study its behavior for molecules in selected vibrational and (end-over-end) rotational states.
 One should be well aware of the complexity that might arise in these systems, in particular when different nuclei with nonzero nuclear spin are present in the molecule.
 Arguably the most interesting aspect of molecules compared to atoms is that many molecules do have a permanent electric dipole moment.
-The anisotropic interaction between the dipoles might on the one hand complicate matters, but on the other hand it will give rise to an extremely rich and new physics in the cold dipolar gases [10].
-It has been pointed out that the stability diagram of a trapped gas of bosonic molecules interacting dominantly via dipole-dipole forces is strongly influenced by the trapping geometry [11].
-This offers new possibilities for controlling and engineering macroscopic quantum staPhotograph of the 25 cm diameter hexapole torus, the prototype storage ring for neutral polar molecules.
+The anisotropic interaction between the dipoles might on the one hand complicate matters but, on the other, it will give rise to an extremely rich and new physics in the cold dipolar gases.^[10] It has been pointed out that the stability diagram of a trapped gas of bosonic molecules interacting dominantly through dipole - dipole forces is strongly influenced by the trapping geometry.^[11] This offers new possibilities for controlling and engineering macroscopic quantum states.
+It has also been predicted that cold dipolar gases of fermions are excellent candidates for achieving the superfluid transition.^[12] Another challenging prospect is that trapped polar molecules might be used for quantum computation; in this design, the qubits would be the electric dipole moments of ultracold diatomic molecules, oriented parallel or antiparallel to an external electric field, with coupling between bits through the electric dipole - dipole interaction.[13]